OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

 --service-log-dbus-details
                 Each log event contains some more detailed meta-data of the sender of the log event.
-This is disabled by default, but when enabled it will add an additional line on the log destination before the log event itself with this meta-data.
+This is disabled by default, but when enabled it will add a line on the log destination before the log event itself with this meta-data.
 This is mostly only useful when debugging and not recommended for normal production.